YourRoots Logo

 Children(s): Samuel Coleman, James Coleman, John Coleman

-Robert Spilsby Coleman III was born in 1682 in New Kent, New Kent County, Virginia, United States of America, the child of Capt Robert Coleman, and Elizabeth Ann Spilsby.
-Robert Spilsby Coleman III later married Mary Ann Clayton, and together they raised children including Samuel Spilsby Coleman, James Coleman and John Orphat Coleman.
-In 1748, Robert Spilsby Coleman III passed away in Caroline County, Virginia, United States of America.
+In 1682, Robert Spilsby Coleman III entered the world in New Kent, New Kent County, Virginia, United States of America, born to Capt Robert Coleman, and Elizabeth Ann Spilsby.
+Robert Spilsby Coleman III married Mary Ann Clayton, and had children including Samuel Spilsby Coleman, James Coleman, John Orphat Coleman.
+Robert Spilsby Coleman III passed away in 1748 in Caroline County, Virginia, United States of America.

 Find more search results for Robert Coleman